Luna Billing Guide

 • If the goal of an intervention of shoulder flexion scaption is to teach reaching a higher shelf, you may bill Therapeutic Activity (97530).

-• If the goal of an intervention of shoulder flexion is to improve postural stability with scap stabilization, you may bill Neuromuscular Re-ed (97112).
+• If the goal of an intervention of shoulder flexion is to improve postural stability with scapular stabilization, you may bill Neuromuscular Re-education (97112).

 Charge diversity helps paint a picture of medical necessity and maximize the value of the service we provide.
 Many times, therapists lump multiple activities into Therapeutic Exercise and don’t reflect that they were indeed performing Therapeutic Activities or Neuro Re-ed.
 Thus, the opportunity is lost to reflect the true skills of a therapist and capture the full value of the treatment.

-• The purpose of what you are doing should match the definition of the billing code.
+• The purpose of what you are doing should match the definition of the CPT code.

-• Charge diversity proves medical necessity and ensures we are getting credit for the services we are providing.
+• CPT code diversity helps to better demonstrate medical necessity, highlights the clinical expertise involved in your care, and ensures we are getting credit for the valuable services we are providing.

 • Ensure that supporting documentation is present to indicate the need for skilled care.